thelonewolf123/efi-editor/README.md

 # efi-editor
 EFI-editor is a simple GUI based command generator for efibootmgr.
 I have created it for the Linux systems.
-The fear everyone windows user face, when they think about migrate to Linux, is, It's terminal because almost all windows tools works based on GUI so it'll be a hard transition for them so I was decided to the created front end for Linux command-line tools.
+The fear every windows user face is, when they think about migrate to Linux, It's terminal because almost all windows apps works based on GUI so it'll be a hard transition for them so I was decided to the created front end for Linux command-line tools.
 This EFI-editor is a part of it.

 It's work like a simple command generator to the efibootmgr.
 I was fully designed this project on JavaFX.
 So It require oracle java to run.